-The sport of Cyclocross, often referred to as ‘Cross, CX or Cyclo-X’ is a sport which combines criterium-style racing with uphill running, for the most part.
+The sport of Cyclocross, often referred to as ‘Cross, CX or Cyclo-X’, is a sport which combines criterium-style racing with uphill running.
 Sound intriguing?
-We think so, and here are 9 reasons why you should give it a go for yourself this Winter.
+We think so, and here are nine reasons why you should give it a go for yourself this Winter.

 1. Combines cycling, running & high intensity training

-From sprint starting on your bike to jumping off and lifting the bike up steep muddy hills, a good level of core and upper body strength is the key to victory.
-Although it’s dependent on the race, but for the most part, CX demands more strength than MTB or road racing, so that’s one thing you can brag to your pals about who’re busy moaning about that 200 mile road outing.
+From sprint starting on your bike to jumping off and lifting the bike up steep, muddy hills, good core and upper body strength is the key to victory.
+Although it’s dependent on the race, for the most part, CX demands more strength than MTB or road racing, so that’s one thing you can brag to your pals about who’re busy moaning about that 100-mile road outing.

-Also, as CX involves short stints of running with the bike slung over your shoulder, it’s important that you can muster up a good sprint.
-Fear not however, if running isn’t your usual thing, as Cyclocross will allow you to start training, and once the season is over you might even have caught the running bug.
+Also, as CX involves short stints of running with the bike slung over your shoulder, it’s essential that you can muster up a good sprint.
+Fear not, however, if running isn’t your usual thing, as Cyclocross will allow you to start training, and once the season is over, you might even have caught the running bug.
 This is great if you’re dabbling with the idea of a triathlon.

 2. It’ll test your balance to the extreme

 Cyclocross will test your balancing skills in a similar way to MTB.
-With muddy trails, slippery obstacles to run over and balancing all of this with a bike on your shoulder, it’s important to have complete balance awareness so not to skid off track and lose yourself some vital points.
-Also, you don’t want to brake any bones having a nasty fall.
+With muddy trails, slippery obstacles to run over, and balancing all of this with a bike on your shoulder, it’s important to have complete balance awareness to not skid off track and lose some vital points.
+Also, you don’t want to break any bones having a nasty fall.

 3. You can use a Cyclocross bike for more than just Cross

-Also, if you don’t have a Cyclocross bike, now is a good excuse to get one, right?
+Also, if you don’t have a Cyclocross bike, now is an excellent excuse to get one, right?

 4. You’ll improve your handling skills